 \subsection{Interpretation of Core Findings}

 \textbf{The Baseline Correlation Is Mechanical; The Regime Effect Is Not.} A naive reading of the baseline uncertainty-spread correlation ($r = 0.24$) might suggest direct transmission from sentiment uncertainty to spreads.
 However, residual-on-residual regression reveals this correlation is largely mechanical---both variables load heavily on realized volatility, and the correlation drops to $r = 0.04$ (not significant) after purging volatility.
-The finding that survives volatility control is the \textit{regime effect}: extreme sentiment exhibits excess uncertainty beyond what volatility predicts ($t > 3$, $p < 0.003$).
+The finding that survives volatility control is the \textit{regime effect}: extreme sentiment exhibits excess uncertainty beyond what volatility predicts ($t > 3$, $p \leq 0.003$).
 This is the paper's central contribution.
-Sentiment \textit{direction} correlates weakly with spreads ($r = 0.085$), confirming that extremity---not bullishness or bearishness---predicts the effect.
+In the agent-based simulation, sentiment \textit{direction} correlates only weakly with spreads ($r = 0.085$, Table~\ref{tab:uncertainty_correlations}), and the empirical regime evidence points the same way: both extreme fear and extreme greed exhibit elevated uncertainty, so it is extremity---not bullishness or bearishness---that predicts the effect.

-\textbf{Aleatoric Uncertainty Dominates.} The finding that aleatoric uncertainty accounts for 81.6\% of total uncertainty suggests that cryptocurrency markets are inherently noisy rather than simply uncertain due to model limitations.
-Improving sentiment models may have limited impact on spread dynamics if the underlying market information remains inherently ambiguous.
+\textbf{Aleatoric Uncertainty Carries the Larger Share.} On our heuristic decomposition, aleatoric uncertainty accounts for the larger share (81.6\%) of the mean index---a split conditional on the decomposition weights and proxy scales rather than estimated, so read as suggestive rather than a precise variance partition (Section~\ref{sec:extremity_premium}).
+Taken tentatively, it would be consistent with cryptocurrency markets being inherently noisy rather than simply uncertain due to model limitations, in which case improving sentiment models may have limited impact on spread dynamics if the underlying market information remains inherently ambiguous.